 - Waterdogs Scuba & Safety

-All classes must be completed in a classroom setting with hands-on skills training.
+All classes must be completed with hands-on skills training.
 Curriculum and training materials must follow current AHA guidelines.
 Web-based courses or on-line trainings are NOT accepted unless it includes in person hands on skills test showing competency administered by a certified trainer.

 If you have a training entity not listed above that you would like for DIDD to accept, please contact:

 DIDD Staff and Provider Development

 - DIDD will only accept what is noted on the official certification card(s) as proof of completion.

 - DIDD requires Community Level CPR and First Aid training.
 DIDD also accepts advanced levels as well, such as BLS.

 - AED certification is optional; however, most training entities include this as part of their CPR curriculum automatically.
 If the staff have access to an AED, then this certification should be completed.